top of page

 10. Deliver your completed application to the Eagle advisor.
 In order to be recognized at the next Court of Honor, the completed application must be delivered to the Eagle advisor no later than the Sunday six weeks before the Court.

-More Eagle Tips
+Eagle Binder Tips

 Completing the Application